Siilsy/Piano/README.md

 - 📥 Support for `.mid` and `.sf2` files (play, record, export)
 - 🧠 SoundFont buffer storage in RAM or IndexedDB (with size limits)
 - 🎼 Playback system that handles MIDI timing and velocity
-- 🎛️ Custom keyboard mapping for all 88 keys (4 active octaves)
+- 🎛️ Custom keyboard mapping for all 88 keys (all explained)
-- 📁 Reverb impulse loading via `.wav` import (optional)
+- 📁 Reverb impulse loading via `.wav` import
-- 🧩 Simple caching for last-used files (10 MIDI, 5 SF2, 5 WAV)
+- 🧩 Simple caching for last-used files (15 MIDI, 5 SF2, 5 WAV)
 - 🧠 LocalStorage-based persistent state
-- 🕹️ Keyboard shortcuts to control effects directly

 ---